goauthentik/authentik/website/docs/maintenance/backups/index.md

 ### Restore

-Run this command in your passbook installation directory
+Run this command in your authentik installation directory

 ```
 docker-compose run --rm worker restore